The following is an example of an email that you might send

 Sincerely, (your name)

-another different Canadian that he's currently conning - so
+Canadian person that he's also currently conning - so please make

-please make sure that you do follow up and actually phone
+sure that you take the time to follow up and actually phone